-Under the UC Policy on Sexual Violence and Sexual Harassment Reporting, employees are obligated to report sexual harassment and sexual violence to the Title IX Coordinator.
-An Individual's request regarding the confidentiality of reports of sexual harassment or sexual violence will be considered by the Title IX Coordinator in determining an appropriate response.
+Under the UC Policy on Sexual Violence and Sexual Harassment Reporting, employees are obligated to report sexual harassment and sexual violence to the Title IX Director.
+An Individual's request regarding the confidentiality of reports of sexual harassment or sexual violence will be considered by the Title IX Director in determining an appropriate response.

 (310) 206-3417/ TitleIX@conet.ucla.edu